gradle/gradle-enterprise-build-validation-scripts/Maven.md

 The scripts that fetch build scan data can be configured to use a HTTP(S) proxy, to use a custom Java trust store, and to disable SSL certificate validation when connecting to Gradle Enterprise.
 The network settings configuration is automatically picked up by the build validation scripts from a `network.settings` file put in the same location as where the scripts are run.
 A [configuration file template](components/scripts/network.settings) can be found at the same location as where the scripts are located.

-If your Gradle Enteprise can only be reached via a HTTP(S) proxy, edit the `network.settings` file and uncomment and update the lines that start with `http.` and `https.`, using the values required by your HTTP(S) proxy server.
+If your Gradle Enterprise server can only be reached via a HTTP(S) proxy, edit the `network.settings` file and uncomment and update the lines that start with `http.` and `https.`, using the values required by your HTTP(S) proxy server.

 If your Gradle Enterprise server is using a certificate signed by an internal Certificate Authority (CA), edit the `network.settings` file and uncomment and update the lines that start with `javax.net.ssl.trustStore`, specifying where your custom trust store is, what type of trust store it is, and the password required to access the trust store.

 In the unlikely and insecure case that your Gradle Enterprise server is using a self-signed certificate, edit the `network.settings` file and uncomment and update the lines that start with `ssl`.

+If the requests to fetch the build scan data from your Gradle Enterprise server are timing out, edit the `network.settings` file and uncomment and update the lines that end with `timeout`.

 ## Configuring custom value lookup names